bluerobotics/bluerobotics.github.io/fxti/index.md

 # Introduction

-The <em>FXTI</em> is a semi-rugged protective case for the Fathom-X board and interface to a connectorized Fathom Tether (Standard or Slim). _FXTI_ inclues an ethernet to USB converter in the case, so the only connection going from the _FXTI_ to the topside computer is a USB cable. _FXTI_ also includes two auxiliary port locations making integration with the _Water Linked Underwater GPS Developer Kit_ or other accessories easier.
+The <em>Fathom-X Tether Interface (FXTI)</em> is a semi-rugged protective case for the Fathom-X board and interface to a connectorized Fathom Tether (Standard or Slim). _FXTI_ inclues a USB-to-Ethernet adapter in the case, so the only connection going from the _FXTI_ to the topside computer is a USB cable. _FXTI_ also includes two auxiliary port locations making integration with the _Water Linked Underwater GPS Developer Kit_ or other accessories easier.

 # Specifications